 - Cut into squares using a sharp serrated knife and serve at room temperature.

-- Black sesame charcoal mochi may be stored at room temperature for up to 2 days.
+- Black sesame mochi may be stored at room temperature in an airtight container for up to 2 days.